First-half result: Sky profit down but streaming subscriber numbers surge

 Sky has not detailed the number of paying Rugby Pass subscribers, but close to the time of the acquisition, founder Tim Martin told the Herald it had around 20,000 paying subs.

+CFO Blair Woodbury said that between Neon and Sky Sport Now subs and satellite customers who used Sky On Demand and Sky Go, some 50 per cent of subscribers are now regularly streaming.

 A new target of 1 million customers by 2021 was announced.
-Progress to that total will be fuelled by Sky's acquisition of Spark's entertainment streaming service, Lightbox, for an undisclosed sum in a deal that closed on January 1.
+Progress to that total will be fuelled by Sky's acquisition of Spark's entertainment streaming service, Lightbox in a deal that closed on January 1.
 Some 130,000 Lightbox subscribers moved to Sky with the deal, but neither side has said how may are paying members and how many are "Lightbox on us" freebies.

+In a note earlier this month, Jarden (which has a neutral rating and $1.01 target) questioned if Sky is generating enough cash to support the business and said it may struggle to access additional finance as its $200 million bank facility, which is already drawn to $90 million, shrinks to $150 million in July 2021.

+Today's accounts showed the board is reviewing the company's funding structure, given the banking facility step-down, plus a $100 million bond maturing in March next year.

-The period also saw Sky move to offload its outside broadcast unit; buy Spark's entertainment streaming service, Lightbox, which it plans to merge with its own Neon my mid-year; launch new sport channels and the Sky Sport Now app; and finalise its acquisition of global streaming player Rugby Pass in a deal worth up to US$40m.
+The period also saw Sky move to offload its outside broadcast unit; launch new sport channels and the Sky Sport Now app; relaunch Sky Go with "download-to-go" and casting to a big screen capability; and finalise its acquisition of global streaming player Rugby Pass in a deal worth up to US$40m.

 On November 18 last year, Sky warned its full-year revenue would be between $750 million and $770m and that its earnings before interest, tax, depreciation and amortisation of $170m between $190m.